We are reader-supported. We may earn an affiliate commission when you buy through the links on our site. Read More...

 Here’s a piece of winter biking gear for mountain bikers, commuters, and even year-round bicycle tourers.
 The Sugoi Resistor Pants are waterproof, windproof, and incredibly warm.

 They are made from a 3-layer Dri Shield fabric that stretches in four directions and provides water protection and mobility.

 The two zippered side pockets are perfect to carry your phone, wallet, keys, or energy gels and bars.
 There are also two side zippers that you can unzip to increase ventilation and cool down.

 We love that there are five sizes to choose from and that reflective panels on the legs increase visibility at night and on gloomy winter days.

 Did you know that you lose roughly 10% of your body heat through your head?
 That’s a lot of warmth to gain by wearing a simple and affordable piece of winter gear such as a headband or a cap.

-The Louis Garneau Wind is our headband of choice because it provides extensive coverage of the ears and the back of your head.
+The REI Co-op Polartec Fleece Headband is our headband of choice because it provides extensive coverage of the ears and the back of your head.

 The fabric is stretchy, warm, breathable, and windproof, which you will appreciate on those especially chilly days.
-There’s even a ponytail opening on the back, so you wear it no matter what hairstyle you’re rocking.
+Like every headband, this one is open at the top, so it works well with ponytails or buns.

 The POC Thermal cap looks like an ordinary cycling cap, but it’s much thicker and offers more coverage for your ears and the back of your head.